Kinderscout, Edale 1st April 2022.

 The next port of call along this stretch of coastline was a fishing town named Cullen, world-famous for Cullen Skink soup.

-Can you imagine our displaced ancestors sleeping here, driven to the cold North Sea winds of the East Coast by the Highland Clearances, only to be pushed into compact cities; subjected to depravities until they succumb to the alienations of the workhouses?
-Our people were uprooted and forced into colonisation, few wanted to leave their homeland, most suffered and many died along the way doing so.
+Can you imagine our displaced highlanders sleeping here, driven to the cold North Sea winds of the East Coast by the Highland Clearances, only to be pushed into compact cities; subjected to depravities until they succumb to the alienations of the workhouses?
+People were uprooted and forced into colonisation, few wanted to leave their homeland, most suffered and many died along the way doing so.

 Nature is also not without its casualties, the seemingly endless cycles of life, death, and rebirth go off, and yet on.